Contact us

 • Demographic data: data about your customer’s gender, age, education level, marital status, etc.

-• Behavioral data: information about their interactions with your brand, including past purchases, website, and social media activity.
+• Behavioral data: information about customers’ interactions with your brand, including past purchases, website visits, and social media activity.

 • Psychographic data: your customer’s values, interests, attitudes, and other psychological characteristics.

-• Geographic data: relevant geographic information that might affect your customer’s behaviors and preferences, such as city, state, etc.
+• Geographic data: relevant geographic information, such as city, state, etc., that might affect your customer’s behaviors and preferences.

-When customers land on your website, a CDP can pull their past purchases and interactions and personalize the homepage.
+When customers visit your website, a CDP pulls data on past purchases and interactions and personalizes the homepage.
 This way, the customer will see products or services they are most likely interested in.

-And let’s say this worked, and they made a purchase.
-The customer data platform can again use this information to offer complementary products.
-Or it may suggest an extended guarantee if the customer profile shows they value this type of security.
+After they make a purchase, the CDP can again use this information to offer complementary products or services.
+For example, it might offer them an extended guarantee if the customer profile shows that they value this type of security.

-On the other hand, the CDP platform will also know what not to do – like promote this type of product to this specific customer for a set amount of time.
-Unless it’s something they could also buy as a present for someone else.
+On the other hand, the CDP platform will also know what not to do, like promoting this type of product to this specific customer for a set amount of time.

 At a time when an average customer uses three to five channels to make a purchase, it’s easy to understand why it’s crucial to provide consistent experiences across all touchpoints.